continentaldivide/nearmint/README.md

 ## User Stories

-- _As a collector, I want to mark comics as 'owned' so that I can track what's in my collection._
+- _As a collector, I want to add comics I have to a personal collection._
-- _As a collector, I want to add comics to a wishlist so that I can see which ones I'm missing._
+- _As a collector, I want to add comics to a 'want list' so that I can see which ones I'm still aiming to collect._
 - _As an app user, I want to search for characters so that I can learn about new heroes and villains in the Marvel universe._

 ## MVP Goals